Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-This massive property built by U.S. casino magnate Steve Wynn located on Macau’s waterfront is modeled after his curved tower in Las Vegas.
-Wynn Macau boasts over 100,000 square feet of gaming space with more than 500 table games and 840 slot machines along with more than 1,000 ultra-luxurious rooms.
-If you’re into shopping, you’ll find more than enough to keep you busy with its 54,000 square-foot shopping complex featuring some of the most expensive labels on the market, including Giorgio Armani, Ferrari, Christian Dior and Chanel.
+Wynn Macau is a massive property located on Macau’s waterfront, and boasts over 100,000 square feet of gaming space with more than 500 table games and 840 slot machines along with more than 1,000 ultra-luxurious rooms.
+If you’re into shopping, you’ll find more than enough to keep you busy with its shopping complex featuring some of the most expensive labels on the market, including Giorgio Armani, Ferrari, Christian Dior and Chanel.
 Wynn Macau also includes gourmet restaurants and a world-class spa facility.
 The resort consistently receives rave reviews from all who visit, with its reliable, exceptional overall experience.
 Rather than relying on flashy advertisements, it mostly promotes via word-of-mouth.

 Caesar’s is one of Vegas’ trademark names, opened nearly a half-century ago, becoming a luxury icon, surviving scandals, recessions and more.
 Its luxurious rooms and 166,000 square feet of gaming space have defined excess on The Strip.
 The massive spa features Roman baths, while elaborate mosaics and classical architecture surround the pools.
 All of its buildings and interiors follow a style that imitates Ancient Rome, something that other Vegas venues have copied since its inception.
 Reigning at the heart of The Strip, it features chic guest rooms and suites, a long list of unique restaurants and cafes, the 50,000-square-foot Qua Baths & Spa as well as the acclaimed Forum Shops with its specialty retailers.